-Travelers offers the cheapest car insurance rates in Arkansas for a full coverage policy with an average premium of $120 per month or around $1,442 per year, based on CarInsurance.com’s rate analysis.
+Travelers has the cheapest full coverage car insurance in Arkansas, at an average premium of $120 per month or around $1,442 per year, based on CarInsurance.com data.

 Cheapest car insurance rates in Arkansas per month